-Jim Greiner is a Professor of Law at Harvard Law School.
+Jim Greiner is the Honorable S. William Green Professor of Public Law at Harvard Law School.
 In 1991, he obtained a B.A. with High Honors from the University of Virginia, which he maintains is the greatest place in the universe.
 From 1991 to 1992, he was a Rotary International scholar in the Dominican Republic.
 In 1995, he graduated from the University of Michigan Law School, where he was an Articles Editor for the Michigan Law Review.
 From 1995-96, he clerked for the Honorable Patrick E. Higginbotham on the U.S. Court of Appeals for the Fifth Circuit.
 He then practiced law for six years in Washington, D.C., three for the U.S. Department of Justice’s Civil Division, Federal Programs Branch, and three for the law firm of Jenner & Block.
 In 2007, he obtained a Ph.D. from Harvard’s Department of Statistics, joined the Harvard Law School faculty the same year, and was awarded tenure in 2012.
 His current research is entirely within and devoted to the A2J Lab.

 Associate Director of Research and Strategic Partnerships

-Renee L. Danser, Esquire, is Associate Director of Research and Strategic Partnerships with the Access to Justice Lab.
+Renee L. Danser is Associate Director of Research and Strategic Partnerships with the Access to Justice Lab.
 Ms. Danser obtained a Bachelor of Arts and her J.D. from the University of Pittsburgh.
 She graduated from the Institute for Court Management Fellows Program in May of 2013 where her project was awarded the Vice President’s Award of Merit for Applied Research.